ToucanToco/weaverbird/docs/_docs/tech/ui-components.md

 - `DataViewer` is the main right panel, where the data table resides and the associated actions.
 - `PipelineSelector` is the simple dropdown to select the currently displayed pipeline.

+## Utility components

+Weaverbird also exports some of its internal components so they can be reused elsewhere:

+- `FilterEditor` is the main component of the Filter step.
+It can display and edit trees of filtering conditions.